Baked Maryland Crab Cakes: Easy Appetizer or Dinner

-If you’ve read my posts on Berlin and Ocean City, Maryland, or The Ultimate U.S. Food Bucket List, or The Best Crab Restaurants in Ocean City, MD, you know I love a traditional blue crab feast and Maryland crab cakes!
+If you’ve read my posts on Berlin and Ocean City, Maryland, The Famous Foods of Maryland, The Best Crab Restaurants in Ocean City, MD, or The Ultimate U.S. Food Bucket List, you know I love a traditional blue crab feast and Maryland crab cakes!

 Always on the lookout for a recipe that needs a healthy overhaul, I decided to create a no-fry Baked Maryland Crab Cake recipe.